mbigatti/BMXSwipableCell/README.md

 A custom `UITableViewCell` that supports cell dragging gesture to reveal a custom menu of buttons or other views.
 It supports:

 - fully customizable `UIView` to use as a canvas for custom buttons and views;
-- autolayout;
+- Auto Layout;
 - storyboards;
 - easy cell reuse;
 - highlight / unhighlight of cells;
 - selection / deselection of cells;
 - normal and edit mode;
-- accessory views.
+- accessory views;
+- compatible with iOS 7 and 8.

 `BMXSwipableCell` try to mimic the original behaviour of iOS7 Mail App by all aspects.